datacenter/Ansible-recipes-for-ACI/README.md

 ## _Optimizations_

-To keep the code as simple and light as possible, most playbooks here use regular username/password authencation.
+To keep the code as simple and light as possible, most playbooks here use regular username/password authentication.
 If you'd like to optimize the speed of execution and augment security, consider using [signature-based transactions](https://docs.ansible.com/ansible/latest/scenario_guides/guide_aci.html)

 ## _Disclaimer and license_